Spy agencies' focus on China could snare Chinese Americans - NewsBreak

 Spy agencies' focus on China could snare Chinese Americans

-WASHINGTON — (AP) — As U.S. intelligence agencies ramp up their efforts against China, top officials acknowledge they may also end up collecting more phone calls and emails from Chinese Americans, raising new concerns about spying affecting civil liberties.
+As U.S. intelligence agencies ramp up their efforts against China , top officials acknowledge they may also end up collecting more phone calls and emails from Chinese Americans, raising new concerns about spying affecting civil liberties.

 A new report from the Office of the Director of National Intelligence makes several recommendations, including expanding unconscious bias training and reiterating internally that federal law bans targeting someone solely due to their ethnicity.